Cyberball

-In 1988, Atari released the original Cyberball arcade game as a large cabinet with two monitors, each with two sets of controls for one or two players.
+The original Cyberball arcade game was released as a large cabinet with two monitors, each with two sets of controls for one or two players.
 Players on each side could play against computer opponents or head-to-head on opposing monitors for a maximum of four players.
-In 1989, Atari Games released a sequel to the original Cyberball in both the same large dual-monitor cabinet titled Tournament Cyberball 2072 as well as a stand-alone two-player cabinet titled Cyberball 2072.
-The sequel included improved game play, which included refined player movements and many more offensive plays and defensive formations, and changed its setting to 2072.
-Also shipped in 1989 were several conversion kits to modify existing cabinets to Tournament Cyberball 2072 or the 2-player-only Cyberball 2072.
+In 1989, Atari Games released a sequel to the original Cyberball in both the same large dual-monitor cabinet, titled Tournament Cyberball 2072, as well as a standalone two-player cabinet titled Cyberball 2072.
+The sequel included improved gameplay, which included refined player movements and more offensive plays and defensive formations, and changed its setting to 2072.
+Also shipped in 1989 were several conversion kits to modify existing cabinets to Tournament Cyberball 2072 or the two-player-only Cyberball 2072.

 Gameplay

 The game replaces the standard downs system with an explosive ball that progresses from "cool" to "warm", "hot", and "critical" status as it is used.
 Players can only defuse the ball, resetting it from its current state back to "cool" by crossing the 50 yard line or by change of possession, whether through touchdown, interception, or fumble.
 A robot holding a critical ball while being tackled is destroyed along with the ball.
 The robots also possess finite durability.
 As offensive units are tackled, they wear down, finally issuing smoke and then flames after a number of hits.
 A flaming robot will explode when hit, thereby fumbling the ball.
 Players can use the money bonuses they earn while playing to upgrade their robots with faster and more durable units.
 Players select from run, pass, or option plays on offense, after which the computer presents four individual plays from which to choose.
 On defense, a player can select short, medium, or long defenses, and then select a specific defensive scheme.

 The standard configuration allows single player, two player cooperative, two player head-to-head or four player head-to-head play.
 Playing with two teams of two people opened up a new dimension of gameplay.
 Computer-controlled avatars run offensive patterns in very specific ways before reaching their assigned passing spots.
 Human players, however, could exploit the fact that a number of offensive plays started with identical formations.
 By choosing one play, but moving their avatars in imitation of a similar but different play, the offensive team could disguise their intentions before suddenly breaking for their assigned pass locations.
 This offensive flexibility forced defending players to quickly recognize plays and move to break them up by rushing to what they guessed was the intended passing spot.
 Most often, the timely use of the defender's turbo, a short-term speed boost usable once per play, would determine whether the play resulted in a missed pass, an interception, a long gain, or a score.
 This ability to improvise in four player mode built the popularity of Cyberball, leading to many tournaments across the United States for a period of time.